 If this process leaves any questions unanswered, we then suggest you reach out to email@example.com for further details.

 The Alert History page provides a list of the incidents that have occurred for each server and check type you’ve configured within your account.
 Click Reports>Alerts to reach the Alert History page.

 Please note: alert data for deleted checks will be removed and non-recoverable after 30 days.

 Status of the check in real-time is indicated by a green or red status bar.

-Locate the alert in question, then click Actions>View Details to view the full details of each incident.
+Locate the alert in question, then click Actions > Alert Details (the icon) to view the full details of each incident.